strata-mvc/strata/docs/models.md

 ## Writing a model declaration

-Here's how you could declare the model of a School entity:
+Here's how you could declare the model of a Song entity:

 ~~~ php
 <?php